microsoft/dstoolkit-route-optimization/README.md

 2. Upload sample data

-    We have prepared some sample data in the sample_data directory.
-You need to upload the data to the default Datastore in your Azure ML workspace.
+    We have prepared some sample data in the [sample_data](./sample_data) directory.
+You need to upload all the data to the default Datastore in your Azure ML workspace.
+The [order_small](./sample_data/order_small.csv) under the folder is a small example of the route optimiztion problem, which is best for testing.
+You can try [order_large](./sample_data/order_large.csv) to test the large-scale runing.
 To find your default Datastore, you can login your Azure ML sudio, and click on the Datastores ICON:

     ![image](docs/media/default-datastore.png)